davidcharbonnier/gcp-bootstrap/README.md

 Each foundational FAST stage generates provider configurations and variable files can be consumed by the following stages, and saves them in a dedicated GCS bucket in the automation project.
 These files are a handy way to simplify stage configuration, and are also used by our CI/CD workflows to configure the repository files in the pipelines that validate and apply the code.

-Alongisde the GCS stored files, you can also configure a second copy to be saves on the local filesystem, as a convenience when developing or bringing up the infrastructure before a proper CI/CD setup is in place.
+Alongside the GCS stored files, you can also configure a second copy to be saves on the local filesystem, as a convenience when developing or bringing up the infrastructure before a proper CI/CD setup is in place.

 This second set of files is disabled by default, you can enable it by setting the `outputs_location` variable to a valid path on a local filesystem, e.g.